Complete Reference

 App bar (top)

-Chapter overview (sidebar), metadata inspector, Story Bible, and AI Tools are toggled from the top bar.
+Chapter overview (sidebar), Inspector, Story Bible, Live Preview, and AI Tools are toggled from the top bar.
 Distraction-free mode expands the editor and hides chrome until you exit (for example with Esc).

 AI tools and Story Bible